bet4a/d3wiki/Time-Scales.md

 Returns a [[time format|Time-Formatting]] function suitable for displaying a tick value.
 The specified *count* should have the same value as the count that is used to generate the tick values.
 You don't have to use the scale's built-in tick format, but it automatically computes the appropriate display based on the input date.

-The following time formats are used:
+The following time formats are considered:

 * %Y - for year boundaries, such as "2011".
 * %B - for month boundaries, such as "February".